 Kinneil Lagoons – Boost the Roost

 Kinneil Lagoons is located between Grangemouth and Bo’ness and is the most important waterbird high tide roost within the Inner Forth, attracting thousands of wintering birds such as knot, dunlin and black-tailed godwit each year.
+The 32ha site is part of the Firth of Forth Special protection Area (SPA).
 The lagoons were created when the intertidal zone was reclaimed in 1969, when a seawall was built along the seaward side as part of the Kinneil Kerse landfill site operation.
 The lagoons are linked to the Forth through a series of large pipes in the seawall, which allows sea water to come in and go out with each tidal cycle.
 The resulting saline lagoon/mud habitat is an extremely rare habitat on the Forth.

 Find out more about the RSPB.